 The InDivEU consortium consists of 14 partner institutions.
 More than 30 researchers from the European Union and neighboring countries are currently working on the project.

-Brigid Laffan is Director of the Schuman Centre, and Director of the Global Governance Programme and the European Governance and Politics Programme at the EUI.
+Brigid Laffan is Director of the Schuman Centre, and Director of the Global Governance Programme at the EUI.

 Richard Bellamy is Director of the Max Weber Programme at the EUI since in 2014.
 Before that, he was Professor of Political Science and Director of the European Institute, which he founded, at University College London.

 Lorenzo Cicchi is Research Associate at the EUI and Coordinator of the European Governance and Politics Programme at the Robert Schuman Centre.

 Paolo Chiocchetti is Research Associate at the European Governance and Politics Programme, working on the InDivEU project.
 Before joining the EUI, he worked as Lecturer in British Politics at the Humboldt University of Berlin.

 Deirdre Curtin joined the European University Institute in 2014 as joint European Law Chair for the Department of Law and the Robert Schuman Centre for Advanced Studies.

 Bruno De Witte is Professor of European Union Law at Maastricht University, and part-time Professor at the Robert Schuman Centre of the EUI.

 Philipp Genschel joined the EUI in 2014 as joint chair in European Public Policy at the Department of Social and Political Science and at the Schumann Centre.
 He is on leave from Jacobs University Bremen and the University of Bremen in Germany.